kbowerma/atoolbag/readme.md

 ## Quick start: Building the image amd starting the container

 1. Clone the Repo: ```https://github.com/kbowerma/atoolbag.git```
+1. This repo has a submodules adocs that is used for the static site.
+So you need to pull that once you clone the repo by running ```git submodule update --init --recursive```.
+You should check that the adoc directory has files in it once you are done.
 1. Create the .env file from the [Sample ENV file](#sample-env-file) section at the end of this readme.
 Paste the content of this section into a new file called ```.env```
 1. Build the image: ``` docker-compose build```
-1. _Optional_ Update the docker-compose.yml and rename the ```container_name```  to your project name
+1. _Optional_ Update the docker-compose.yml and rename the ```container_name```  to your project name, (the default is mytoolbag6)  you may also change the image name that the ```docker-compose build``` will generate.
 1. Start the container ```docker-compose up```
 2. Alternately you can run the container:  ```docker run -it -p:8888:8888 --env-file .env --name mytoolbag  atoolbag ```
 3. Open:  ```localhost:8000``` on your browser and you should see the sample static site.
 4. Open ```localhost:8000/notebook``` to launch Jupyter and use the password that starts with an 'a'.
 4. If you don't have the password you can create your own by putting the hashed password in the included config file.
 See [prepare hashed password](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password) in the docs for details on how to do this.
-4. shell into the container: ```docker exec -it mytoolbag /bin/bash``` or you can log into a terminal from Jupyter
+4. shell into the container: ```docker exec -it mytoolbag6 /bin/bash``` or you can log into a terminal from Jupyter

-## Running the image locally.

-This is the quickest option to run the tools without being able to customize the build.

-1. grab the image from Docker Hub ```docker pull kbowerma/atoolbag:latest```
-2. start the container ```docker run -it -p:8888:8888 --name mytoolbag kbowerma/atoolbag:latest```
-3. Open a browser ```http://localhosts:8888``` and put in the magic password that Kyle gave you.

 ## Features